RECORDINGS

 Jochen Rückert (drums)

-Florian Ross Quintet - Seasons & Places, 1998
+Florian Ross Quintet - Seasons & Places

-Release Date: 05 May 1998
+RELEASE DATE: 05 May 1998

 "Many American jazz musicians who spend time collaborating with European counterparts invariably state that some of the most challenging and innovative jazz emanates from outside of the United States.
 Those musicians should be in a position to know.
 And a cursory review of what's happening in the U.S., what with retreads and reinventions of Ellington and Monk, gives support to the argument about invention coming from other countries besides the one where jazz arose.